khanmtariq45/todo/README.md

             if not text:
                 continue

+            # Check for hyperlinks in the document
             if hasattr(para.Range, 'Hyperlinks'):
                 for hyperlink in para.Range.Hyperlinks:
                     try:
                         if hyperlink and hasattr(hyperlink, 'Address') and hyperlink.Address: url = hyperlink.Address.strip()
+                            # Only keep local file paths (excluding external URLs)
                             if not url.lower().startswith(("http://", "https://", "mailto:", "tel:", "ftp://", "s://", "www.")): display_text = hyperlink.TextToDisplay.strip() if hasattr(hyperlink, 'TextToDisplay') else url links.append((url, i, "Hyperlink", display_text))